gruntwork-io/docs/docs/guides/reference-architecture/example-usage-guide/02-authenticate/02-setting-up-initial-access.md

    members.
 Make sure to tell each team member to follow the [Configure your IAM user](#configure-your-iam-user) instructions to (a) login, (b) reset their password, and (c) enable MFA. **Enabling MFA is required in the Reference Architecture**.
 Without MFA, they will not be able to access anything!

-4. **Remove temporary login lines**.
-After a user logs in and has MFA setup, you are welcome to remove the `create_login_profile` lines for all users that are setup to clean up any lingering old initial passwords

 <!-- ##DOCS-SOURCER-START